nexentaedge/nexentaedge.github.io/src/docs/introduction.md

 - transparent handling of hardware failures = Data flows around failures.
 A server failure simply reduces the number of candidate devices in a Negotiating Group.
 No need to ever “fail-back” data to a pre-determined location.
 It only needs to be in the right Negotiating Group.
 Great for seamless handling of network hiccups, or server reboots, or server maintenance operations

-- nanosecond-level resolution data transfer protocol, using Ethernet and L3/UDP.
-Cost savings in achieving same or better transfers then with specialized hardware (RDMA/IB)
+- microsecond-level resolution data transfer protocol, using Ethernet and L3/UDP.
+Cost savings in achieving same or similar transfer speeds then with specialized hardware (RDMA/IB)

 - standard feature set of reliable storage transport with minimal overhead.
 Packets handled in user space, zero copy whenever possible and low latency processing